Welcome to Wildlife in Wyoming. Let’s jump right in!

 Bison

-It is only appropriate to start with the Bison as Wyoming designated the American bison as the official state mammal in 1985!
-The American bison is also a state symbol of Kansas and Oklahoma, and as of May 9, 2016, the official national mammal of the USA.
+Let’s kick off our journey through Wyoming’s wildlife with the mighty Bison, a creature held in such high regard that Wyoming declared it the official state mammal in 1985.
+This iconic symbol is also representative of Kansas and Oklahoma, and, as of May 9, 2016, proudly stands as the official national mammal of the USA.

 Behavior

-However, some Yellowstone bison are infected with brucellosis.
-This livestock disease can be transmitted to wild bison and elk and cattle through contact with infected fetal tissue.
-To prevent conflicts with ranching and other activities outside the park, the National Park Service (NPS) works with other federal, state, and tribal agencies to manage and develop policies for bison access to habitat in Montana.
-Wild bison conservation is one of the most complexes of Yellowstone’s resource issues.
+Despite their remarkable resurgence, Yellowstone bison face challenges such as brucellosis, a livestock disease that can be transmitted to wild bison, elk, and cattle through contact with infected fetal tissue.
+To navigate potential conflicts with ranching and other activities beyond the park borders, the National Park Service collaborates with federal, state, and tribal agencies to implement policies for bison access to habitat in Montana.
+The conservation of wild bison poses as one of the most intricate challenges in managing Yellowstone’s rich ecological tapestry.

-Bison are the largest land-dwelling mammal in North America.
-Males (900 kg) are more significant than females (500 kg), and both are generally dark chocolate-brown, with long hair on their forelegs, head, and shoulders but short, dense hair (3 cm) on their flanks and hindquarters.
-Calves of the year are born after 9 to 9-½ months of gestation, and they are reddish-tan at birth and begin turning brown after 2-½ months.
-Both sexes have relatively short horns that curve upward, with males averaging slightly longer than adult females.
+As the largest land-dwelling mammal in North America, Bison males, weighing around 900 kg, surpass their female counterparts, who weigh approximately 500 kg.
+Cloaked in a dark chocolate-brown hue, both genders boast long hair on their forelegs, head, and shoulders, complemented by short, dense hair (3 cm) on their flanks and hindquarters.
+Calves, born after 9 to 9-½ months of gestation, sport a reddish-tan coat at birth, gradually transforming into a rich brown shade after 2-½ months.
+Both sexes flaunt relatively short horns curving upward, with males having slightly longer horns compared to adult females.

 Physical Characteristic